Unboxed-Software/solana-course/content/token-program.md

 ## Rent

-All accounts created require a deposit of rent in SOL calculated based on amount of data stored.
+All accounts created require a deposit of rent in SOL.
+This rent is calculated based on the amount of data storage the account uses.
 Rent is refunded to a specified wallet address when an account is closed and the account data no longer needs to be stored by the Solana network.

 ## Close Token Account